noheton/shepard/README.md

 Verify that the configuration meets the given requirements.
 The file must have the name `.env` and all variables from `env.example` must be set.
-Also look at the provided URLs and the trailing slashes, as there are some specific requirements.
+Also look at the provided URLs, as most URLs must end with a trailing slash.

 ### Read the logs